 Explore the Map: Home Values in Hartford County, 1910-2010

 Follow the money in this interactive map as the most valuable single-family homes (in dark green) shifted from the capital city to selected suburbs over time.
 Click the tabs or use arrow keys to advance years.
 Hover over towns for details.
 Home values have been indexed (where county average = 1.0) to adjust for rising prices over time.
 Missing values appear in gray.
-View source data for 1910-1980 from Connecticut Tax Commissioner, author’s calculation of average dwelling value from equalized assessments; 1990 from Capital Region Council of Governments, median single-family home sales price; 2000-10 from State of Connecticut, Office of Policy and Management, average single-family home sales price (2000-2010).
+Sources: 1910-1980 from Connecticut Tax Commissioner, author’s calculation of average dwelling value from equalized assessments; 1990 from Capital Region Council of Governments, median single-family home sales price; 2000-10 from State of Connecticut, Office of Policy and Management, average single-family home sales price (2000-2010).
 Learn more in “Calculating Wealth and Poverty in Past and Present” chapter, TO COME in this book.
 View map historical sources and code, developed by Ilya Ilyankou and Jack Dougherty, based on an earlier map with contributors from UConn MAGIC.12

 How do we explain this reversal of fortunes between Hartford’s city and its suburbs?
 Histories of twentieth-century suburbanization point to multiple factors, including white flight, urban rebellions, interstate highways, and job migration.
 But this book argues that the pivotal relationship between private housing and public schooling reshaped central Connecticut.
 During the first half of the twentieth century, the city’s public school system—and its crown jewel, Hartford Public High School—earned the highest reputation in the region, while most small-town and rural school districts were viewed as woefully behind.
 When the first generations of city dwellers moved to outlying suburbs, they were attracted by housing opportunities, not substandard schools.
 Yet this relationship quickly changed during the latter half of the century, when rising suburbs actively competed for upper-class white families and created elite public schools that acted as powerful magnets, while state policies kept most low-income black students at a distance.
 As the most privileged families fled Hartford, the concentration of poverty and limited resources led the city’s most prized high school to nearly lose its accreditation in the 1990s, while elite suburban public schools rose to the top of new ranking systems.